BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-05-soulmate-write-up.md

  - We're running as the `www-data` user (the web server's user account)
  - This is a low-privilege account, but it's our foothold into the system

-**Note**: The file gets automatically deleted every few minutes by a cleanup script, so we need to work quickly or keep reuploading it.
+**Note**: The file is automatically deleted every few minutes by a cleanup script, so we need to work quickly or keep reuploading it.

 ## Getting a Reverse Shell